rafaelbeckel/test-c-rust-wasm/README.md

 ## References

-I went down a deep rabbit hole and read many articles, forums, GH issues, PRs, and threads before arriving at a solution, and I won't mention them all here.

-One article deserves special mention, though.
+Originally, the main idea behind the build scripts were to:

+- Transpile C to LLVM internal representation.
+- Transpile Rust to LLVM internal representation.
+- Compile all `.ll` files with LLVM compiler `llc`.
+- Link the compiled files with `wasm-ld`.

-The main idea to transpile the code to LLVR IR and the steps to do it for C came from [Compiling C to WebAssembly without Emscripten](https://dassur.ma/things/c-to-webassembly) by [@surma](https://github.com/surma).
+This idea and the steps to do it for C came from [Compiling C to WebAssembly without Emscripten](https://dassur.ma/things/c-to-webassembly) by [@surma](https://github.com/surma).

-The funny thing is he mentioned this intermediate LLVM IR step just for the sake of completeness.
-He could very well have left it unmentioned, and he even writes that nobody uses it in practice.

-Well, I used it for this very specific case, so thank you [@surma](https://github.com/surma) for mentioning it anyway!
+These LLVM IR intermediate steps have been removed from this repository with a generous contribution from the original author.
+So, while we're not using this approach anymore, I'll leave the link to the article here for historical reasons.